 - Cupit, Geoffrey, 1994, “How Requests (and Promises) Create Obligation”, Philosophical Quarterly, 44(177): 439–455.

-- Diggs, B.J., 1970, “A Comment on Some Merit of One Form of Utilitarianism”, in Readings in Contemporary Ethical Theory, Pahel and Schiller (eds), Englewood Cliffs, N.J.: Prentice Hall.
+- Diggs, B.J., 1970, “A Comment on Some Merit of One Form of Utilitarianism”, in K. Pahel and M. Schiller (eds), Readings in Contemporary Ethical Theory, Englewood Cliffs, N.J.: Prentice Hall.

 - Finnis, John, 1980, Natural Law and Natural Rights, Oxford: Clarendon Press.